-- b.
+- 5. Internal Affairs Bureau - a.
+If applicable, record the incident in the involved personnel's IAB database record. - b.
 Maintain a file copy of the Use of Force Report. - c.
 Forward the original Use of Force Report to the Training Bureau.

-C. Level of Control 2
+D. Level of Control 2

-- 1 Involved Personnel - a.
+- 1. Involved Personnel - a.
 Cause any needed medical aid to be rendered. - b.
 Immediately notify, or cause notification of, an on-duty supervisor. - c.
 Complete a Use of Force Report and give it to the investigating supervisor. - 2.
 Investigating Supervisor - a.
 Review and sign the Use of Force Report. - b.
 Forward a copy of the report to the immediate supervisor of the involved personnel. - c.
-If the subject is being arrested or issued a summons: - (1) Ensure that the arresting personnel include the facts necessitating the use of chemical spray and details of the decontamination/treatment rendered in the narrative section of the Arrest Information form. - (2) Include a brief statement indicating justification for the use of chemical spray, the effectiveness of the chemical spray, and details of the decontamination process and treatment rendered on the Use of Force Report. - (3) Ensure that an "X" is placed in both the "Chemical Spray" box on the top left corner and the "Use of Force" box on the top right corner on the front of the Arrest Information form. - (4) Complete a Data Processing Worksheet, attach the Use of Force Report and a copy of the Arrest Information form, and forward the packet through the involved personnel's chain of command. - d.
-If no arrest is made, add comments to the back of the Use of Force Report, and forward it along with a Data Processing Worksheet through the involved personnel's chain of command. - e.
+If the subject is being arrested or a summons is being issued or requested: - (1) Ensure that the arresting personnel include the facts necessitating the use of chemical spray and details of the decontamination/treatment rendered in the narrative section of the Arrest Information form. - (2) Include a brief statement indicating justification for the use of chemical spray, the effectiveness of the chemical spray, and details of the decontamination process and treatment rendered on the Use of Force Report. - (3) Ensure that an "X" is placed in both the "Chemical Spray" box on the top left corner and the "Use of Force" box on the top right corner on the front of the Arrest Information form. - (4) Complete a Data Processing Worksheet, attach the Use of Force Report and a copy of the Arrest Information form, and forward the packet to the involved personnel's immediate supervisor. - d.
+If no arrest is made, add comments to the back of the Use of Force Report, and forward it along with a Data Processing Worksheet to the involved personnel's immediate supervisor. - e.
 If circumstances indicate that the use of chemical spray was not within Division policy, complete an investigation as indicated on the Use of Force Report, and forward it along with a Data Processing Worksheet through the involved personnel's chain of command. - f.
-For a Level of Control 2 against a handcuffed subject: - (1) Identify and interview the following: - (a) Involved Division personnel - (b) All available witnesses - (c) The subject upon whom chemical spray was used - (2) Review and sign the Use of Force Report. - (3) Complete an administrative investigation.
+For a Level of Control 2 against a handcuffed subject: - (1) Identify and interview the following: - (a) Involved Division personnel - (b) All available witnesses - (c) The subject upon whom chemical spray was used